Hugh Jenkins, Baron Jenkins of Putney: Political life

 An ardent left-winger, Jenkins was active in the Prudential Staff Association, the National Union of Bank Employees and the actors' union Equity, of which he was assistant general secretary 1957–64.
 He and his wife, Marie, became active in the politics of his local community in the County Borough of Croydon, Surrey.
 Jenkins chaired his local Upper Norwood Labour Party and stood for the council, and Marie was elected to Croydon Council for Whitehorse Manor ward in 1949.
 He stood for Parliament without success in Enfield West in 1950 and Mitcham in 1955.
 Jenkins was involved in the Victory for Socialism group opposed to the 1956 Suez War and had been a supporter of CND and nuclear disarmament since its foundation in 1957.
-In 1958 he became a London County Councillor for Hackney North and Stoke Newington, serving until 1965, and he served on the London Labour Party executive in 1962.
+In 1958 he became a London County Councillor for Stoke Newington and Hackney North, serving until 1965, and he served on the London Labour Party executive in 1962.
 He was also involved with the Arts Council.

 Jenkins won Putney, where he and Marie had moved, in the 1964 election, quickly becoming involved in the Tribune Group of MPs.
 He was made Shadow Arts Minister in 1973 and became the Arts Minister in 1974, being sacked in 1976 by the Prime Minister James Callaghan.
 He lost his seat in the 1979 General Election to David Mellor of the Conservative Party, and became Chair of CND in the same year.
 He was made a life peer as Baron Jenkins of Putney, of Wandsworth in Greater London on 14 May 1981.
 He attended every day at the House of Lords when it was in session and he was in good health.
 Jenkins was highly active in the House of Lords.
 So skilfully did he exploit the informal procedures of the Upper House that a limit had to be imposed on the number of questions a peer could ask each day.
 He circumvented the government's ban on the publication of Spycatcher by reading lengthy extracts from it to ensure it was on public record in Hansard.

 Jenkins continued to write pamphlets and radio plays, serving on the board of the Royal National Theatre.
 His later plays were typed on an early Amstrad 256.
 He said he became 'computerised' late in life.
 His parliamentary correspondence and speeches continued to be typed on the same Amstrad 256 until he entered a care home at the end of his life in 2004.